Functional-Genomics-Lab/Applied-Genomics/src/week_3.md

 # Homework

-Write up a markdown doc with steps to reproduce
+Write up a markdown doc with steps to reproduce a basic workflow from the exercise.